craigbuckler/publican-starter/src/content/01_docs/02_content/02_front-matter.md

 ### `index`{language=js}

 The search engine indexing frequency, as used in sitemaps and feeds.
 Typical values are `daily`, `weekly`, `monthly`, or `yearly`.
-Set it `false` if you want to omit a page from sitemaps.
+Set it `false` if you want to omit a page from navigation lists and sitemaps.

 ```js
 index: weekly